jantimon/reproduction-webpack-css-order/readme.md

 ```

 4. See CSS output in `@applications/base/dist`:
-The `background-color: orange;` is not the last rule in the CSS file:
+The `background-color: orange;` is not the last rule in the CSS file in the [dist](https://github.com/jantimon/reproduction-webpack-css-order/tree/main/%40applications/base/dist) directory:

 ```css
 .hDE5PT5V3QGAPX9o9iZl {